publiccodenet/about/activities/philanthropic-fundraising/index.md

 * Information on how to donate to us in [The Netherlands](donating-netherlands.md)
 * Information on how to donate to us from [the U.S.](donating-united-states.md)
+* Our [case for support]() explains the impact of making a philanthropic gift to the Foundation for Public Code